So how do you take full advantage of Microsoft Teams to collaborate with your team?

 3.7 Using the immersive reader

 The immersive reader displays the selected message without the layout and full page to remove any distractions.
 The message can also be read aloud.
 Among the voice settings, you can choose a female or male voice, as well as the reading speed.
-You can also change the font size, background colour, etc. Finally, this option translates a message and has it read aloud in the chosen language.
+You can also change the font size, background color, etc. Finally, this option translates a message and has it read aloud in the chosen language.
 A good tool to know.

 To learn more about the new Teams features announced by Microsoft, read our article on the subject